alannchang/reach-mastermind2024/README.md

 - excellent async support
 - automated API generation (SwaggerUI and ReDoc)

+I considered using Apache Kafka but decided that the project would not be big enough to merit use of a microservice architecture.
+That could change if I were to continue working on this project.

 Docker was used in this project for the following reasons:
 - easy deployment and scaling
 - consistency and reproducibility across different OSes